Score a K-12 AI tool against the Forensic Read™.

 The threshold is calibrated to be meaningfully selective without being unattainable.
 The rubric produces verdict distributions that track real differentiation in the current K-12 AI landscape.

-Axis-symmetric thresholds were chosen over axis-asymmetric ones because asymmetric thresholds would require the rubric to assert that one axis matters more than the others.
-That assertion is contested; the symmetric threshold leaves the prioritization question to the reader who applies the rubric, which is the appropriate locus for that judgment.
+Expressing the threshold as one tolerance applied uniformly, rather than as a fixed count, is what lets the rubric add an input to one axis without asserting that the axis now matters more or less than the others.
+The per-axis tolerance is symmetric; the prioritization question stays with the reader who applies the rubric, which is the appropriate locus for that judgment.

 Privacy and compliance documents typically speak in three registers: explicit commitment, qualified or vague commitment, or absence of commitment.
 A three-option input maps onto how the documents actually read.